ProfilePic

 • Home Loans

-When going through the mortgage loan process, it is important to pay particularly close attention to the closing costs.
-These costs can vary by state, type of loan, and other factors, but in general, they range from 3%-5% of the home's purchase price.
+When completing the mortgage loan process, it is important to pay close attention to the closing costs.
+These costs can vary by state, type of loan, and other factors, but generally, they range from 3% to 5% of the home's purchase price.

-Closing costs are unavoidable in most cases, but some of the charges can be negotiated.
+Closing costs are unavoidable in most cases, but some charges can be negotiated.
 Both the buyer and the seller will pay closing costs.
-The buyer usually pays the bulk, since they are mostly related to financing the mortgage on the home.
-However, in a buyer's market, sellers might be convinced to pay the buyer's closing costs to facilitate a sale.
+The buyer usually pays the bulk since they are mostly related to financing the mortgage on the home.
+However, sellers might be convinced to pay the buyer's closing costs to facilitate a sale in a buyer's market.
 During a seller's market, it’s not likely that a seller will agree to this.

 Closing Costs that Sellers Pay

-Some closing costs are the responsibility of the seller.
-If the seller used a real estate agent to sell their home, they would need to pay a commission to the agent.
-This amount is a percentage of the sale price of the home.
+Some closing costs are the seller's responsibility.
+If the seller used a real estate agent to sell their home, they would need to pay the agent a commission.
+This amount is a percentage of the home's sale price.
 Commissions can vary, but 6% is the standard charge.
-This 6% is then split between the seller’s and buyer’s agents.
+This 6% is split between the seller’s and buyer’s agents.

-If the seller hired a real estate attorney during the selling process, they would also have to pay for those fees.
-Unpaid property taxes for the home can be credited to the buyer, equaling the number of days the home was owned by the seller.
+If the seller hired a real estate attorney during the selling process, they would also have to pay those fees.
+Unpaid property taxes for the home can be credited to the buyer, equal to the number of days the seller owned the home.

-Seller contributions can be used to cover the upfront fees on loans that are backed by the government.
-This includes upfront mortgage insurance premium on an FHA mortgage (must cover 100%) and VA funding fees (up to 100%).
+Seller contributions can be used to cover the upfront fees on loans backed by the government.
+This includes upfront insurance premiums on an FHA mortgage (must cover 100%) and VA funding fees (up to 100%).

 Other costs a seller might have to pay include: